apidoc/apidoc/README.md

 ### Programmatic usage

-You can generate the documentation programmatically.
+You can generate the documentation programmatically:

 ```ts
 import path from 'path'